zilaeric/asyrp-extension/blogpost.md

 Asyrp is trained to minimize the loss consisting of the directional CLIP loss and the reconstruction loss.
 To support the results of their method, Kwon et al. \[8\] performed both qualitative and quantitative experiments.
 The metrics that they evaluated on are directional CLIP similarity and segmentation consistency.

-**TO DO: this section is no longer relevant, but we still need smt like this** In order to test the generalizability of the proposed Asyrp algorithm, we apply it to latent diffusion models (LDM) and also experiment with the network's architecture.
+**TO DO: this section is no longer relevant, but we still need smt like this** In order to test the performance and the generalizability of the proposed Asyrp algorithm, we reproduce their main qualitative and quantitative experiments on the CelebA-HQ \[6\] dataset, introduce a new metric, the FID score, change the architecture of the neural network that produces the semantic latent space used for editing into a transformer-based network and perform an ablation study on it.
+Also, since LDMs currently represent the state-of-the-art in image generation \[16\], it is reasonable to investigate whether this method could be applied to them and whether it would lead to meaningful attribute edits in the original images.

+[//]: # (In order to test the generalizability of the proposed Asyrp algorithm, we apply it to latent diffusion models &#40;LDM&#41; and also experiment with the network's architecture.
 Since LDMs currently represent the state-of-the-art in image generation \[16\], it is reasonable to investigate whether modifications in this h-space lead to meaningful attribute edits in the original images.
 Nonetheless, according to Park et al. \[12\] the semantic latent space of LDMs lacks structure and might be too complex for the methodology to be useful.
 On the other hand, we believe that by using a more complex architecture for the network that predicts the $\mathbf{\Delta h_{t}}$, we can capture intricate relationships in the data and achieve a significant performance boost over the original results.
-Another motivation for experimenting with this is the complexity of the latent space in LDMs, which suggests that attention-based networks might be better at finding relations between the dimensions.
+Another motivation for experimenting with this is the complexity of the latent space in LDMs, which suggests that attention-based networks might be better at finding relations between the dimensions.)

 ## <a name="recap">Recap on Diffusion Models</a>